Recent Work in India

 I recently completed work on my National Geographic Society-supported project and documentary film, Glen Canyon Rediscovered.
 The film highlights water management challenges in the Colorado River Basin and explores the history and impacts of Glen Canyon Dam.

 Glen Canyon Rediscovered premiered on National Geographic's Short Film Showcase in December 2018 and has screened at and toured with multiple film festivals across the country.
-The film recieved a Juror Honorable Mention in the Documentary Short Catagory at the Durango Independent Film Festival.
+The film received a Juror Honorable Mention in the Documentary Short Category at the Durango Independent Film Festival.

 The short film Seldom Seen Sleight , produced in conjunction with Glen Canyon Rediscovered, premiered at the Telluride Mountainfilm Festival in May of 2018.
+In 2019, the film won the grand prize at Yale E360's Environmental Film Competition.
 The film was produced with support from the Glen Canyon Institute and recently screened at Wild and Scenic Film Festival and the Environmental Film Festival in the Nation's Capital.

 A dam drowned Glen Canyon—but drought is revealing its wonders again - Q&A with National Geographic, Dec 2018.